What is identity theft protection, and why is it important to protect yourself?

 ¶ Message and data rates may apply.

-Huntington 25 Checking® and Huntington Heads Up® are federally registered service marks of Huntington Bancshares Incorporated.
+Huntington Heads Up® is a federally registered service mark of Huntington Bancshares Incorporated.
+Huntington Platinum Perks Checking℠ is a service mark of Huntington Bancshares Incorporated.
 Third-party product, service and business names are trademarks/service marks of their respective owners.

 The information provided in this document is intended solely for general informational purposes and is provided with the understanding that neither Huntington, its affiliates nor any other party is engaging in rendering financial, legal, technical, or other professional advice or services, or endorsing any third-party product or service.
 Any use of this information should be done only in consultation with a qualified and licensed professional who can take into account all relevant factors and desired outcomes in the context of the facts surrounding your particular circumstances.
 The information in this document was developed with reasonable care and attention.
 However, it is possible that some of the information is incomplete, incorrect, or inapplicable to particular circumstances or conditions.
 NEITHER HUNTINGTON NOR ITS AFFILIATES SHALL HAVE LIABILITY FOR ANY DAMAGES, LOSSES, COSTS OR EXPENSES (DIRECT, CONSEQUENTIAL, SPECIAL, INDIRECT OR OTHERWISE) RESULTING FROM USING, RELYING ON OR ACTING UPON INFORMATION IN THIS DOCUMENT EVEN IF HUNTINGTON AND/OR ITS AFFILIATES HAVE BEEN ADVISED OF OR FORESEEN THE POSSIBILITY OF SUCH DAMAGES, LOSSES, COSTS OR EXPENSES.